 If you want to find new customers, you have to go where they are spending their time … and that place is Google.

 The Social Ginger Can Help!

-We recently included Google My Business as one of five things your business can be doing right now through the COVID-19 pandemic.
+In 2020, we included Google My Business as one of five things your business can be doing right now through the COVID-19 pandemic.

 If you find that you’re struggling with GMB, or anything else with social media right now, contact us.
 We will be happy to set up a free discovery call to see how we can partner with your business.